edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 ![Feature Generation](.gitbook/assets/renesas-ra6m5-getting-started/feature-generation-2.jpg)

-- After feature generation, please navigate to the _Learning Tab_ (Classifier in this case).
-Design the neural network architecture and use appropriate parameters.
-I have used the default architecture and parameters recommended by the edge-impulse studio.
+- After feature generation, please navigate to the _Learning Tab_ ([Classifier](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/classification) in this case) to design the neural network architecture.
+I have used the default architecture and parameters recommended by the Edge Impulse Studio.
 After selecting a suitable configuration, click on the _Start training_ button.

 ![Classifier Design](.gitbook/assets/renesas-ra6m5-getting-started/classifier-design.jpg)

-- Once the training is complete, please navigate to the [Model testing](https://docs.edgeimpulse.com/docs/edge-impulse-studio/model-testing) tab, and click _Classify all_ button.
+- Once the training is complete, please navigate to the [Model testing](https://docs.edgeimpulse.com/docs/Edge Impulse-studio/model-testing) tab, and click _Classify all_ button.

 ![Model Testing](.gitbook/assets/renesas-ra6m5-getting-started/model-testing.jpg)

-After testing is finished, the edge-impulse studio will show the model accuracy and other parameters.
+After testing is finished, the Edge Impulse Studio will show the model accuracy, and other parameters.

-> Even though it is a simple example, the Edge Impulse Studio prepared an excellent machine learning model just by using the default recommended parameters.
-That too in just couple of minutes.
+> Even though it is a simple example, the Edge Impulse Studio prepared an excellent machine learning model just by using the default recommended parameters, in just a couple of minutes.

 ## Deployment

 In this step, we will deploy our prepared model to the Renesas CK-RA6M5 board, so we can perform the inference locally on the board.

-- Please navigate to the [Deployment](https://docs.edgeimpulse.com/docs/edge-impulse-studio/deployment) tab, select the Renesas CK-RA6M5 board using the search bar, and click on the _Build_ button.
+- Please navigate to the [Deployment](https://docs.edgeimpulse.com/docs/Edge Impulse-studio/deployment) tab, select the Renesas CK-RA6M5 board using the search bar, and click on the _Build_ button.

 ![Deployment Tab](.gitbook/assets/renesas-ra6m5-getting-started/deployment.jpg)

-- After the build is finished, the new firmware will be downloaded automatically to your computer and the Edge Impulse Studio will provide next-step instructions.
+- After the _build_ is finished, the new firmware will be downloaded automatically to your computer, and the Edge Impulse Studio will provide next-step instructions.

 ![Next Steps](.gitbook/assets/renesas-ra6m5-getting-started/deployment-2.jpg)

-- Please extract the folder and double-click the flash_<operating-system> file.
+- Please extract the folder and double-click the `flash_<operating-system>` file.
 This will flash the newly created firmware on the CK-RA6M5 board.
-This firmware contains the machine learning model we prepared in above steps.
+This firmware contains the machine learning model we prepared in the above steps.

 ![Flashing Firmware](.gitbook/assets/renesas-ra6m5-getting-started/flashing.gif)